McDaMastR/CollatzConjectureSimulator/README.md

 generators).

 The above command will create a `bin` directory containing the SPIR-V and executable.
 If built in debug, the executable will be named `cltz-dbg`.
 Otherwise, it will be named `cltz`.
-The executable must be run from within the `bin` directory, else it will be unable to locate the generated SPIR-V.
+The executable can be moved to a different file location, but the SPIR-V must also be moved alongside it, else the program will be unable to locate the generated SPIR-V.

 The executable provides a command line interface and uses the initial command line parameters to specify the operation of the program.
 Parameters beginning with a double hyphen (--) reference options.
 Some options themselves accept a